-Since this is a Berlin vegan guide, it’s worth noting that Berlin mostly seems to be a cash only city.
+It’s worth noting that Berlin mostly seems to be a cash-only city.
 We never bother taking a lot of cash with us when we travel because we charge everything to our travel credit card to get all the points!
 In Berlin, we had to succumb to the stupid ATM fees a couple times because very few places took credit cards.
 We were quite surprised since most places in Madrid take cards and Berlin is an even bigger city.
 So be forewarned!
 Cash is king here.

 Sam’s first international trip was to France when she was eight years old.
 In Brittany, she had the most memorable food of her life: a crepe Lorraine with ham and cheese.
 For the 17 years since she’s been searching to duplicate that experience – and the search came to an end here.

 All of the crepes (both sweet and savory) are named after vegan celebrities: Moby, Woody Harrelson, Daryl Hannah…etc. They also have burgers (Thom Yorke, Chrissy Hynde, Peter Dinklage + more), salads, and sides, but we came for the crepes.

 We had two savory crepes.
 These are the first crepes we had that felt like we were eating a crepe instead of a flour tortilla – light, fluffy, slightly chewy but still cut easily with a fork.